 On this site, I will be sharing information, discoveries, videos, and tips on how to weave together the wonderful history of our Trentini ancestors.

-I’m just putting together the site, but I have been an avid blogger on other sites for many years, so I promise you some good stuff in the coming months.
+I have been an avid blogger on other sites for many years, so I promise you some good stuff in the coming months.
 Until then, please feel free to contact me via the contact form on this website, if you would like to ask a question or discuss the possibility of working together.

 Lynn on Twitter: http://twitter.com/LynnSerafinn